juancarlospaco/gothon/README.md

 **Description:**
 Gothon runs GO Code from Python using IPC RPC JSON (non-HTTP) and subprocess.
+Unix Socket are used because from benchmarks it performs 3x faster than TCP/UDP Sockets.

 **Arguments:**
 - `go_file` A GO file to compile and run as a python module, string type, defaults to `python_module.go`, required.